-Then went Conall Curlew, And the Savage of Songs, son of the King of Splitting the Shields; And the great warrior, son of the King of the Light; And the thirteen sons of the King of the Boat-songsters; Leave, and What, and Refusal.
-Hook, son of Herald, and the King of Seegeel.\
+And the great warrior, son of the King of the Light; And the thirteen sons of the King of the Boat-songsters; Leave, and What, and Refusal.
+Hook, son of Herald, and the King of Seegeel,

-To seek Breast of Light, daughter of the King of Leinster; Going past a castle, there cried out The great man whose the castle was, Co sibh a dh haislean nan tri rann?
-Na ce ur n-ainmeanan?
-Na 'ur n eachdraidh a niotar?
+To seek Breast of Light, daughter of the King of Leinster: Going past a castle, there cried out

+The great man whose the castle was,

+Co sibh a dh' naislean nan tri rann?

+Na ce ur n-ainmeannan?

+Na 'ur n-eachdraidh a niotar?

-Who are ye of the gentles of the three divisions ?† Or what are your names ?
-Or (who) will your histories make ?
+Who are ye of the gentles of the three divisions?†

+Or what are your names?

+Or (who) will your histories make?

-Conall Gulbeirneach gum be m ainms' e Mac Righ Eirinn bu mhor airm A cheile comhraig fo leon A shleaghan cha d' fhuair an t-ath-bheo
+Conall Gulbeirneach gum b'e m ainms' e Mac Rìgh Eirinn bu mhor airm A cheile comhraig fo leon A shleaghan cha d' fhuir an t-ath-bheo